P-Arnold/Final_year_project/README.md

 The directory [Hackage Parser 2](https://github.com/P-Arnold/Final_year_project/tree/master/Hackage%20Parser%202) contains two python scripts. [main.py](https://github.com/P-Arnold/Final_year_project/tree/master/Hackage%20Parser%202/main.py) and [cypherFuncs2.py](https://github.com/P-Arnold/Final_year_project/tree/master/Hackage%20Parser%202/cypherFuncs2.py).
 The latter includes the functions used to interact with the Neo4j database and create the appropriate vertices and edges.

+[main.py](https://github.com/P-Arnold/Final_year_project/tree/master/Hackage%20Parser%202/main.py) includes the code used for making http requests to [Hackage.org](Hackage.org), the resource from which data was gathered, and the code that parsed the returned HTML.

+The other main component of code was related to the analysis of Github repositories' complexity over time.
+It is included in the XXX directory.
+For this I used a Haskell tool that was ran through a shell script from [script.py]